KarelKubat/AlmostImpossibleChessboardPuzzle/README.md

     - `board.Flip(p int)` using which you ask the warden to flip one of the coins.
   - The functions that your friend needs as second prisoner:
     - `board.Checksum()` to compute the checksum again, now that a coin is flipped.

+These aren't the best Go sources that I wrote.
+There are no tests, and the simulation is not optimized for speed.
+Because that was not the purpose - I just wanted to see the algorithm at work.
+If you have improvements (maybe colored output, maybe animations) then feel free to contact me.